oliviergimenez/GammaGompertzCR/README.md

 post_inf[[1]]
 ```

 Data cloning allows testing identifiability rather easily (Lele 2010).
-LINES OF CODE BELOW TO BE EXPLAINED.
+The convergence of the data cloning algorithm is achieved when the largest eigenvalue of the post variance matrix tends to 0 at the approximate rate of 1 / `nclones`: hence we get a threshold indicating the minimal number of clones to agree with the desired results.
+When some parameters are not estimable, then the largest eigenvalue does not tend to 0.
+Two other statistics `ms.error` and `r.squared` are used to test the normality of the limit.

 ```{r}
 dct <- dctable(post_inf)
 plot(dct)